 owner, so don't let the coating go too long.

 you wish to have your mirror coated or re-coated by a company not

-me first.
 If something goes wrong with the

 old coating or a new coating, some coaters may take

 measures to remove the residue before recoating.
 This can